Abortion in Latin America and the Caribbean

 The Legal Impact of the American Convention on Human Rights

 eBook (Web PDF) | 9780268107680 | June 2020

 eBook (EPUB) | 9780268107673 | June 2020

-Abortion in Latin America and the Caribbean offers an objective analysis of national and international laws on abortion that presents much valuable information about these laws for the first time in English.
-Castaldi proposes a new interpretation of the American Convention’s right to life provision that is nonrestrictive and provides general protection for the unborn.
+Abortion in Latin America and the Caribbean offers an objective analysis of national and international laws on abortion, proposing a new interpretation of the American Convention’s right-to-life provision that is nonrestrictive and provides general protection for the unborn.
 The book will appeal not only to students and scholars in the field of international human rights but also to human rights advocates more generally.

 Ligia De Jesús Castaldi is professor of law at Ave Maria School of Law.
 She has worked for several international governmental human rights agencies, including UNICEF’s regional office for Latin America and the Caribbean and the Inter-American Commission on Human Rights.

-"There is no other academic work that I know of, in any language, that gathers together the wealth of information presented here.
-Abortion in Latin America and the Caribbean will be useful to any scholar interested in the law and politics of abortion and related controversies in this hemisphere." ~Paolo Carozza, University of Notre Dame Law School
+“There is no other academic work that I know of, in any language, that gathers together the wealth of information presented here.
+Abortion in Latin America and the Caribbean will be useful to any scholar interested in the law and politics of abortion and related controversies in this hemisphere.” —Paolo Carozza, author of Italian Constitutional Justice in Global Context